snorkel-team/website/_use_cases/visual_relation_tutorial.md

 ---
 layout: default
 title: Visual Relation Detection in Snorkel
-description: Labeling visual relationships in images
+description: Multi-class labeling for visual relationships in images
-excerpt: Labeling visual relationships in images
+excerpt: Multi-class labeling for visual relationships in images
 order: 6
 ---